 IndexerDLLPath is the path to your version of the IDOLACIIndexer library.
-Indexerblipath is the path to your version of the IDOLACTINGEXER library.

 GraphServerHost is the host name or IP address of the machine that your Knowledge Graph is installed on.
 GraphServerPort is the ACI Port of your Knowledge Graph.

 By default, CFS creates XML documents.
 The library converts these documents to JSON.
 In this process, any XML attributes become JSON fields, and the JSON field name is the XML attribute name with the @ symbol as a prefix.
 For example, the following XML: